H-Studio logo

 Senior-led · 05

 H-Studio Berlin is an engineering studio, not a body-shop.
-Rescue work especially needs senior judgement — the first 48 hours decide the framing for everything that follows, and that's not a job for a junior with a checklist.
+Rescue work especially needs senior judgement — the first assessment sets the framing for everything that follows, and that is not a job for a junior with a checklist.

 · Berlin· DACH· EU hosting options· NDA before access